 Bathing With Eyelash Extensions

-You can bath on your own terms without worrying about lash extensions falling out.
+You can bathe on your own terms without worrying about lash extensions falling out.
 When taking a bath with salt or oils, simply avoid putting your head underwater to preserve your extensions.

 Finally, never rub your lashes with a towel to dry them.
 You can pat-dry around your eyelashes slowly to avoid snagging and pulling as well.
 Let it air-dry naturally or use a handheld dryer.